CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-25-cheri-myths-safety-critical.markdown

 To answer the complaint about CHERI trapping, it's worth considering what happens if you have a memory-safety bug today.
 You will see one of the following:

- - It's deterministically benign, reads some constant or write over something that's never read.
+ - It's deterministically 'benign', reads some constant or write over something that's never read.
- - It's deterministically out of a mapped / accessible region will be caught by your MMU / MPU and trap (so we are not worse)
+ - It's deterministically out of a mapped / accessible region will be caught by your MMU / MPU and trap.
  - It's deterministically leaking information or corrupting other state.
  - It's data dependent and so will nondeterministically do one of the above three options.